Senior Podiatrist & Head of Department

 Acute Care Team at Singapore Diabetic Foot Centre

 BSc.
 Hons.
-Salford (UK)Member of U.K. Healthcare Professions Council and Podiatry Association of Singapore
+Salford (UK)Member of U.K. Healthcare Professions Council

 From: England, United Kingdom

 Spoken Languages: English, basic medical terms in Mandarin, Malay and Hokkien

 Clinical Interests: Bunions, Sesamoiditis, Metatarsalgia, Paediatric Walking Disorders